 Katheryn was having trouble sleeping at night, her self-esteem was down, and she was afraid to eat in public because she might get sick.
 Another doctor diagnosed her with acid reflux and anemia but nothing they tried seemed to help her.
 To compensate, Katheryn began drinking 2-3 bottles of water per meal to help keep the food down.

 After seeing multiple doctors, Katheryn was eventually diagnosed with achalasia, a rare disorder that can make it difficult for the esophagus to move food into the stomach.
-The diagnosis, and a little research on Katheryn's end, led her to Timothy Kane, M.D., Division Chief of General and Thoracic Surgery at Children’s National Health System, who specializes in minimally invasive gastrointestinal surgeries.
+The diagnosis, and a little research on Katheryn's end, led her to Timothy Kane, M.D., Division Chief of General and Thoracic Surgery at Children’s National Hospital, who specializes in minimally invasive gastrointestinal surgeries.
 Dr. Kane told Katheryn about Per Oral Endoscopic Myotomy, or POEM, a relatively new, minimally invasive surgery procedure used to treat swallowing disorders.
 POEM is an endoscopic procedure where the doctor passes the endoscope through the mouth.
 With a small blade attached to the endoscope, the surgeon makes an incision in the esophageal muscle that ultimately allows food to pass through the esophagus and into the stomach more easily.

 Children’s National is only the second children’s hospital in the US to perform this procedure.